 - 12.1.1.
-Under the short-term visa conditions, Short-Term Workers must spend a minimum of 3-months outside Australia (preferably in their Home Country), at the conclusion of their Placement before they are able to return to Australia to participate in any further Placements under the Scheme.
-For more information see: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-work-403/pacific-australia-labour-mobility-stream#About. - 12.1.2.
-This visa condition applies whether the Worker holds: - (a) a single-entry visa, in which case the Worker will be required to lodge a new visa application to obtain a visa that permits them to return to Australia for a further Placement, or - (b) a multi-year visa (up to 4 years), in which case the Worker may return to Australia for up to 9-months in every 12-month period from commencement of the visa for a further Placement without the need to apply for another visa, until the multi-year visa expiry date. - 12.1.3 You must help Workers to return home in accordance with section 12.2, - (a) whether the duration of employment with You is up to 9-months, or - (b) is less than 9-months, and the Worker has no further OoE to engage in work under a Portability Arrangement or transferring to a Long-Term Placement. - 12.1.4 If the Worker has been in Australia for less than 9-months and has an OoE to engage in further work following their Placement with You: - (a) As the Transferring Approved Employer, You must make suitable arrangements to transfer the Worker to the Receiving Approved Employer in accordance with section 8.7.
+ShortTerm Workers must spend a minimum of 3-months outside Australia (preferably in their Home Country), at the conclusion of their Placement before they are able to return to Australia to participate in any further Placements under the Scheme. - 12.1.2.
+This MOP applies whether the Worker holds: - (a) a single-entry visa, in which case the Worker will be required to lodge a new visa application to obtain a visa that permits them to return to Australia for a further Placement or - (b) a multi-year visa (up to 4 years), in which case the Worker may return to Australia for up to 9-months in every 12-month period from commencement of the visa for a further Placement without the need to apply for another visa, until the multi-year visa expiry date. - 12.1.3.
+You must help Workers to return home in accordance with section 12.2, - (a) whether the duration of employment with You is up to 9-months or - (b) is less than 9-months, and the Worker has no further OoE to engage in work under a Portability Arrangement or transferring to a Long-Term Placement. - 12.1.4.
+If the Worker has been in Australia for less than 9-months and has an OoE to engage in further work following their Placement with You: - (a) As the Transferring Approved Employer, You must make suitable arrangements to transfer the Worker to the Receiving Approved Employer in accordance with section 8.7.